WPP-Public/Potato-ACE/src/ace/components/listbox/README.md

 For convenience the ES6 class is exported as `Listbox` and the attribute names used by the class are exported as properties of `ATTRS`.

-After the event `DOMContentLoaded` is fired on `document` an instance of Listbox is instantiated within each `<ace-listbox>` element and an ID `ace-listbox-<n>` is added for any instance without one, where `<n>` is a unique integer.
-Once instantiation is complete a custom event `ace-listbox-ready` is dispatched on `window`.
+After the event `DOMContentLoaded` is fired on `document` an instance of Listbox is instantiated within each `<ace-listbox>` element and an ID `ace-listbox-<n>` is given to any instance without one, where `<n>` is a unique integer.
+Once instantiation is complete the **Ready** custom event is dispatched.
 See the **Custom events** section below for more details.

 Listbox must have a descendant list and will use a `<ul>` or `<ol>` with attribute `ace-listbox-list`.
 If no descendant has this attribute then the first decendant `<ul>` or `<ol>` will be used and given this attribute.
 It is strongly recommended that the list element be provided with an accessible label using `aria-label` or `aria-labelledby`.
-The list can be empty upon instantiation and options can be dynamically added or removed as long as custom event `ace-listbox-update-options` is dispatched on the Listbox instance afterwards.
+The list can be empty upon instantiation and options can be dynamically added or removed as long as the **Update options** custom event is dispatched to `window` afterwards.

 There are two main types of Listboxes, single-select and multi-select.
 Single-select Listboxes allow selection of only a single option at a time and are instantiated by default.
 Multi-select Listboxes allow selection of multiple options and are instantiated in Listboxes with attribute `ace-listbox-multiselect`.